MDivyaPrakash/MultiModalSelfSuperVision/README.md

 memes are harmful.
 But sometimes, these memes subtly com- bine visual and textual cues to point to hate speech.
-Tra- ditional deep learning architectures and techniques rely on uni-modality i.e.; they only focus on images or textual data.
+Tra- ditional deep learning architectures and techniques rely on uni-modality i.e., they only focus on images or textual data.
 But as mentioned earlier, sometimes memes use a combi- nation of textual and visual cues for hate speech; this calls for deep learning techniques to be multi-modal in their ap-